ZhangO999/Minesweeper/README.md

 ## Installation & Running the Game
 1. Clone the repo
-2. Build and run the program using Gradle with the command line argument 'args="x"', replacing x with the desired integer number of mines.
+2. Build and run the program using Gradle with the command line argument 'args="x"', replacing x wit the desired integer number of mines.